HaoKang-Timmy/Epipe/dataparallel/compression_simulation/Readme.md

 | RTE   | Finetune        | Quantization 8     | 77.5% ~ 0.8%     |
 | RTE   | Finetune        | Quantization 4     | 52.2% ~0.1%      |

+Pruning is not a relatively good compression method compared to quantization.
+Also, it could hardly save bandwidth since it needs to send index and value.

 ## 2. Ablation Study of Sort Quantization

 Testing CIFAR10 with MobileNetV2 for 80 epochs